bkbooth/types-icon-sdk-js/README.md

-# types-icon-sdk-js
+# @types/icon-sdk-js

-A description of types-icon-sdk-js
+Types for icon-sdk-js